 If you swivel the heater section to horizontal and add a little grill, you might even be able to make toast.
 Around £25.

 We’ve had a lot of recommendations for the apparently indoor-safe Mr Heater ‘Buddy’ range.
-However, we can’t absolutely recommend them because they work inconsistently and cost a lot more than other options.
+However, we can’t absolutely recommend them because they cost a lot more than other options (around £100).

 They’re worth a look for their better design features, but make sure you buy from somewhere you can easily return to if needs be.